FAC8/READMES/Week7/templates.md

 1. The template engine to use
 2. The location of the template files to be passed to `server.view`

+If we wish to use a layout we also need
+3. An option to specify that we are using layouts
-3. The location of layouts
+4. The location of layouts
-4. The name of the default layout
+5. The name of the default layout

 After connecting to the server, just call the `views` method and pass it a configuration object with this information: